Grammar term · I'rab · 'Alāmāt al-i'rāb — the signs

 Understand it

-Five families decline with letters instead of vowels: the dual (ـانِ / ـيْنِ), the sound masculine plural (ـونَ / ـينَ), the five nouns (أَبُوكَ، أَخُوكَ…), the five verbs (nun kept or dropped), and the diptotes (fatha standing in for kasra).
+Five families decline with secondary markers — letters, substitute vowels or elision — instead of the base vowels: the dual (ـانِ / ـيْنِ), the sound masculine plural (ـونَ / ـينَ), the five nouns (أَبُوكَ، أَخُوكَ…), the five verbs (nun kept or dropped), and the diptotes (fatha standing in for kasra).
 Meet مُسْلِمُونَ and the و is its damma; meet أَبِيكَ and the ي is its kasra.

 How to spot it